 Gas Utility Operator Training (GUO)

 Gas utility operators install and service gas utility pipeline systems which transport natural gas from its source to the end user.
-The course is delivered at the Federation Centre in Sherwood Park with a portion at the Enform facility in Nisku and the NAIT Patricia Campus and home study.
+This course is intended to provide our Member Utility's staff with the knowledge & training needed to properly fulfill the responsibilities of a gas utility operator.

-Completion of the online course work and assessments in the modules is required prior to attending the 3 week practical training at Fedgas.
-Module assessments will be tabulated and weighted as 10% of your final Fedgas grade.
+Completion of the online course work and assessments in the modules is required prior to attending the 3 week practical training at the Federation.
+Module assessments will be tabulated and weighted as 10% of your final Federation grade.